Collapsible Linear Blocks for Super-Efficient Super Resolution: Experimental Setup and Results

+We now demonstrate how \armSR outperforms state-of-the-art overparameterization methods: ExpandNets and RepVGG.
+We modify the \armSRDOT-M11 network (with total 13 layers: eleven $3\times 3$ and two $5\times 5$) for these experiments.

-\paragraph{Comparison against ExpandNets and the Effect of Short Residuals over $\bm{3\times3}$ Linear Blocks.} Recall that, similar to our work, ExpandNets~\cite{ExpandNets2020} proposed decomposing a single $k\times k$ convolution into an overparameterized $k\times k$ convolution and a $1\times 1$ convolution for image classification.
-In contrast, we further have a short residual on top of our $3\times 3$ linear block that we collapse into convolution weights using Algorithm~\ref{alg2}.
-We empirically found that these short residuals are essential for training such overparameterized networks for SISR tasks.
-To quantify this, we trained the \armSRDOT-M11 model using the exact same setup (e.g., learning rate, optimizer, etc.), but without the short residuals over $3\times 3$ linear blocks (\textit{i.e.}, long blue and black residuals in Fig.~\ref{fig2}(a) still exist).
+\paragraph{Comparison against ExpandNets.} In support of theory in Section~\ref{sec:theory}, we found that short residuals are essential for training overparameterized networks for SISR tasks.
+Specifically, we trained the \armSRDOT-M11 model using the exact same setup (e.g., learning rate, optimizer, etc.), but without the short residuals over $3\times 3$ linear blocks (\textit{i.e.}, long blue and black residuals in Fig.~\ref{fig2}(a) still exist).
 That is, this network is trained exactly using the procedure described by ExpandNets~\cite{ExpandNets2020}.
-When trained in this fashion, the model converged to 33.65dB DIV2K validation PSNR and did not improve further.
-This shows that the short residuals in our work are critical to obtain high accuracy on SISR tasks.
+This model quickly converged to 33.65dB DIV2K validation PSNR and did not improve further.
+In contrast, \armSRDOT-M11 achieves 35.45dB.
+Hence, the short residuals in our work are critical to obtain high accuracy on SISR tasks.
+This also suggests that the trainability of ExpandNet-type networks can suffer if short residuals are not used due to the vanishing gradient problem arising from increasing depth.
+Again, standard residual connections (like ResNets) over ExpandNets lead to significant memory transactions that result in heavy performance overhead on constrained hardware.
+This is because feature map sizes in SISR are huge (e.g., $1920\times 1080$) and residual connections require storing an extra feature map.
+Hence, collapsing the residuals is extremely important.

+\paragraph{Comparison against RepVGG.} We now train a RepVGG block (i.e., we overparameterized the $k\times k$ convolution with a $1\times1$ branch along with a short residual connection).
+This network achieved around 35.35dB which is lower than the 35.45dB achieved by \armSRDOT-M11 network.
+We then directly trained a completely collapsed \armSRDOT-M11 model (i.e., the VGG-like network with two long residuals shown in Fig.~\ref{fig2}(d)): This network achieved 35.34dB PSNR.
+Therefore, \textit{RepVGG performs nearly the same as VGG-like networks when the models are not sufficiently deep, which is exactly what our theory predicted in Section~\ref{sec:theoryRep}}.
+The proposed SESR performs the best out of existing methods.